suneeksha/Practical-Machine-Learning/README.md

 # Predict activity quality from activity monitors

 ##Synopsis

-Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
+Using devices such as Jawbone-Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
 These type of devices are part of the quantified self movement – a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
 In this project, your goal will be to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
-They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
+They were asked to perform barbell lifts correctly and incorrectly in five different ways.

 The goal of this project is to predict the manner in which they did the exercise.
 This is the `classe` variable in the training set.

 ## Data description

-The outcome variable is `classe`, a factor variable with 5 levels.
-For this data set, participants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in 5 different fashions:
+The outcome variable is `classe`, a factor variable with Five levels.
+For this data set, the participants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in five different fashions:

 - exactly according to the specification (Class A)
-- throwing the elbows to the front (Class B)
+- throwing the elbows forward (Class B)
-- lifting the dumbbell only halfway (Class C)
+- lifting the dumbbell halfway through (Class C)
-- lowering the dumbbell only halfway (Class D)
+- lowering the dumbbell halfway through (Class D)
 - throwing the hips to the front (Class E)

 ## Initial configuration